 Many webcams have the added abilities.
 The WiFi-enabled Wyze camera ($26 on Amazon) also has night vision, while the Wyze Cam Pan ($38 on Amazon) can pan and tilt at your command if the pet isn’t in the line of sight, for a lot of peace of mind and very little money.

 One shortcoming of a repurposed system though, is you are relying on your own setup to provide the updates.
 This means you have to remember to check it yourself to make sure it is still updating as it should.
 If your system goes down, you will be aware that it isn’t working if you are checking it, but you will not have a cloud server that is still operational to notify you that it is down.
 Whereas a dedicated cellular and WiFi systems, like many of those listed above that have servers that manage your updates, would be able to do that for you.

 Without knowing what you want, it is hard to say which is best for your situation.
 However, here are our favorite pet temperature monitoring systems in general which may help you weed through all the options.

-- Cellular Based: MarCELL (currently out of stock on Amazon and at MarcellPro.com) – You can include a Water Puck and a few other features with the MarCELL, although Nimble is a really close second and you won’t go wrong choosing either.
+- Cellular Based: MarCELL – You can include a Water Puck and a few other features with the MarCELL, although Nimble is a really close second and you won’t go wrong choosing either.
 Both are well-made and fairly easy to set up.
-BONUS: Tires and Tails Readers get $60 off 3G or 4G Nimble products when they use coupon code TAT60 at check-out.
-RVPetSafety.com
+BONUS: Tires and Tails readers get $100 off 4G Nimble products when they use coupon code TAT at check-out. https://nimblepet.app

 - WiFi Based: Piper – Because of the big advantage of battery backup when power goes out.